-With the sheer number of loans available it is confusing as to which features are right for you.
-So, if you’re feeling a little bewildered, and possibly lost, then you’ve come to the right place.
+With the sheer number of loan types and home loan features available it can be confusing as to how these features work and which ones are right for you.
+Having the right home loan features could help you save on your mortgage.
+So, if you are feeling a little bewildered, and possibly lost in your search for a home loan, then you have come to the right place.
 Why?
-Well, we’re about to look at home loan features in detail.
+Well, we’re about to explain the different home loan features and how they could help you.

-A basic home loan is simple.
+A basic home loan is as simple as loans get.
 This type of loan has no features.
 But, in return, you get a low ongoing rate.
 Plus, in most cases, this loan also does not incur fees.
 However, the trade-off is there are no offset or redraw facilities hooked to this account.
 It’s a no-frills home loan.

 - Those who crave simplicity.